particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

-If you do create your own handler, it should have the prototype:
+Your watchdog handler should have the prototype:

 ```
 void myWatchdogHandler(void);
 ```

-You should generally not try to do anything other than call System.reset() or perhaps set some retained variables in your application watchdog callback.
+You should generally not try to do anything other than call `System.reset()` or perhaps set some retained variables in your application watchdog callback.
 In particular:

 - Do not call any cloud functions like `Particle.publish()` or even `Particle.disconnect()`.
 - Do not call `Cellular.command()`.